Patches of Nonlinearity: Instruction Vectors in Large Language Models: Localizing Instruction Representations

 In summary, our setup checks for localizability of instruction digests by testing whether the model can recover the correct answer from the query context and a small subset of the instructional representations.

 \paragraph{Superadditivity of IVs.} We conduct single- and multi-layer activation patching\footnote{We describe multi-layer settings as tuples, e.g. (1, 2), but since the layers are patched simultaneously, the tuple ordering does not matter.
 In other words, (1, 2) is the same as (2, 1).
 Figure \ref{fig:norm_rank_pt-vs-to_1b} and the other heatmaps are accordingly left blank in the redundant grid areas.}.
-For OLMo-2-1B models, Figure \ref{fig:norm_rank_pt-vs-to_1b} shows the effects of 1- and 2-layer patching on the reciprocal rank of the target token, while Figure \ref{fig:norm_logit_pt-vs-to_1b} shows the effect on the logit of the target token.
+For OLMo-2 1B models, Figure \ref{fig:norm_rank_pt-vs-to_1b} shows the effects of 1- and 2-layer patching on the reciprocal rank of the target token, while Figure \ref{fig:norm_logit_pt-vs-to_1b} shows the effect on the logit of the target token.
+The scale is normalized to better elucidate differences between the base and post-trained checkpoints; unnormalized heatmaps are presented in Appendix \ref{app:sec:numerical_scores}.

 We find that the greatest improvements in reciprocal rank tend to occur in localized areas -- for example, in the layer combinations (3, 7) and (3, 4) for the \textsc{animal: can\_fly} task (see Figure \ref{fig:norm_rank_pt-vs-to_1b}).
 However, when these individual layers are patched by themselves, the relative rank improvement is much lower.
 The same is observed with the OLMo-2-7B models for both rank and logit (see Figures \ref{fig:app:1LP+2LP_logit_olmo27b_olmo3} and \ref{fig:app:1LP+2LP_rank_olmo27b_olmo3} of the appendix).

 In other words, we find that the instructional representations at various individual layers have a greater effect on the rank and logit of the target token when acting together in combination, rather than when their individual contributions are summed together.
 In abstract terms: